writerthethinker1/testing-blog/_posts/2020/Jan/2020-01-02-Implications-Math.md

 Which is just as valid as the cookies dancing inside a teapot implying 2 is an even number.

 This wraps up the discussion, thanks for reading.  ¡Hasta luego!
-See you next post!
+See you next post! <i class="fas fa-meteor"></i>

 (づ｡◕‿‿◕｡)づ